 Five months ago, the North Bay wildfires erupted.
 As the fall semester drew to a close, one of my students living in Petaluma shared her emotions about preparing to evacuate.

-Our thanks to the Petaluma Argus-Courier for publishing Maci Lee Martell’s fine work in a recent print edition but also posting online March 5, 2018:
+Our thanks to the Petaluma Argus-Courier for publishing Maci Lee Martell’s wonderful work in a recent print edition but also posting online March 5, 2018:

 BUT – if the trusty Internet is having hiccups at the moment, here’s the full text: